 The Whales and Dolphins of West Cork

 Every spring minke whales, Ireland’s smallest baleen whales, return to the West Cork coast to feed.
 We see minkes regularly from April onwards, through the summer and autumn into December.
-As summer progresses the minke whales are joined by fin whales returning from their winter breeding grounds.
+As early summer progresses the minke whales are joined by humpback and fin whales returning from their winter breeding grounds.

 Weighing in at seventy tons, and reaching up to 23 metres (75 feet) in length fin whales are true ocean giants.
 These are the second largest animal ever to have lived, and an encounter with fin whales off the coast of West Cork will stay with you for a lifetime.
 It is one of the most awe inspiring experiences in the natural world.

-One humpback, first observed from the deck of the Holly Jo in 2001, earned the nickname “Boomerang” from his habit of returning to the same West Cork waters in eleven of the past 15 years (2001 – 2017).
-Boomerang was last recorded here in West Cork in December 2012.
+One humpback, first observed from the deck of the Holly Jo in 2001, earned the nickname “Boomerang” from his habit of returning to the same West Cork waters in twelve of the past 16 years (2001 – 2017).
+Boomerang was last recorded here in West Cork in November 2017.
 He is easily recognisable by his damaged dorsal fin and the unique pattern on the ventral surface of his tail fluke.

-Colin’s work, and the photo-ID platform provided by the Holly Jo and Cork Whale Watch for the IWDG www.iwdg.ie has also provided a substantial contribution to the Irish Humpback Whale Catalogue which currently has 78 recognisable individual humpbacks, many of whom have been recorded in one or more year.
+Colin’s work, and the photo-ID platform provided by the Holly Jo and Cork Whale Watch for the IWDG www.iwdg.ie has also provided a substantial contribution to the Irish Humpback Whale Catalogue which currently has 85 identifiable individual humpbacks, many of whom have been recorded over one or more years.

 Dolphins & Porpoise